Course

 Coursework requirements

-2 of 2 assignments need to be approved by course instructor within the specified deadlines.
+2 out of 2 exercises must be approved within the specified deadlines.
+Approved exercises are valid for one year.

 Method of work